Jump to top menu Jump to main menu Jump to content

 Support

-The AMIE provides full-service support on all equipment for imaging experiments with the option to obtain training for unsupported work.
+The AMIE provides full-service support on all equipment for imaging experiments, with the option to obtain training for independent use.

 All imaging modalities have isoflurane equipment for anesthesia.